Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 - Kyoto Granbell Hotel: A modern 4-star boutique Kyoto hotel screaming with the styles of old Japan, from its tatami-floored rooms to the rock garden in the pool area.
 Its prime location puts Kyoto’s finest moments at your fingertips.
 Book ahead as this is one of the most popular places to stay in Kyoto.

-- Seikoro Ryokan: A traditional ryokan in the heart of Kyoto.
+- Seikoro Ryokan: A traditional ryokan in the heart of the city.
 From kimono-wearing staff to the tatami-style rooms, watch the full classic Asian hospitality experience unfold before your eyes during your stay here.

 - Four Seasons Kyoto: A brand-new 5-star hotel that’s unlike any you’ve ever stayed in.
 Rooms fuse both modern and classic Japanese design to create an aesthetic wholly unique to Kyoto.
 The central pond and Shakusuien garden is simply breathtaking.

-✔ Top area to stay in Kyoto for soaking up the culture of Japan at its finest
+✔ Top area for soaking up the culture of Japan at its finest

 Although technically part of Higashiyama, Gion District deserves a special mention.